ingonyama-zk/icicle/examples/c++/multi-gpu-poseidon/README.md

-# Icicle example: using muliple GPU to hash large dataset
+# Icicle example: using multiple GPU to hash large dataset

 ## Best-Practices